How to fix a fixed disk failure

-If you've recently installed any new hardware it's suggested that it be removed to verify it's not causing this issue.
-If after the device has been removed the computer works and it was another IDE/EIDE device ensure that the jumpers are properly set on the hard drive.
+If you've recently installed any new hardware, it's suggested that it be removed to verify it's not causing this issue.
+If after the device is removed, the computer works and it was another IDE/EIDE device, ensure that the jumpers are properly set on the hard drive.

 See if the hard drive is detected by fdisk.
 If the hard drive is detected but does not have a partition, create a new partition using fdisk.
-Additional information and help with fdisk can be found on our fdisk page.
+Additional information and help with fdisk is available on our fdisk page.

 If you have followed the above steps and you continue to experience the same issue, unfortunately it is likely that the hard drive is bad or the controller is bad.

 If available, you may want to connect another known good hard drive to the computer to determine if it can be detected.
-If it is able to be detected then replace your hard drive.
-If it is not detected, unfortunately you will need to replace the motherboard or controller as it is bad.
+If it is detected then replace your hard drive.
+If it is not detected, unfortunately you need to replace the motherboard or controller.